cats-eo

 def from: F[X, B] => T

-Every family — Lens, Prism, Iso, Optional, Setter, Getter, Fold, Traversal — is a specialisation of this shape differing only in the carrier F[_, _].
+Every family — Lens, Prism, Iso, Optional, Modify, Getter, Fold, Traversal — is a specialisation of this shape differing only in the carrier F[_, _].
 Composition crosses families by morphing from one carrier to another rather than hand-rolling .andThen overloads for every pair.

 Existential vs. profunctor encoding